Lung Transplant Evaluation and Requirements

-The records review lets us see how advanced your lung disease is and if you meet the criteria to have a lung transplant evaluation.
+The records review lets us see how advanced your lung disease is and if you meet the lung transplant requirements and criteria.

 A lung transplant is major surgery with risks of its own.
 The success of each transplant largely depends on making sure each person is a good candidate.

 Candidates for lung transplant often have lung diseases such as:

 - Having a BMI (body mass index) of 35 or less

 - Documented nicotine-free for at least six months before your evaluation.

 Once your insurance approves you for a lung transplant evaluation, an intake coordinator will work with you on scheduling your visit to UPMC.
 Your pre-transplant coordinator will be your point of contact throughout the entire transplant process.